Threat Guide and Reference Table

 I played vanilla WoW since beta and from early on have enjoyed discovering and writing useful things about the game.
-In addition to being a founder of ClassicWoW.live, I am in charge of the druid and theorycrafting discord channels.
+In addition to being a founder of ClassicWoW.live, I am in charge of the Druid Classic and Classic Theorycrafting discord channels.

 Defcamp and Melderon

 Defcamp and Melderon are two brothers that love Classic WoW and are dedicated to providing high quality guides, podcasts, and other content for the Classic WoW community.